SonarSource/gh-action_release/README.md

 This action implements the release process for all SonarSource projects.
 It must be used when you publish a GitHub release.

-It implements 4 steps that must be used depending on the kind of projects:
+It implements 3 steps that must be used depending on the kind of projects:

 * [main](main): checks for releasability, promotes artifacts to release repositories and publish artifacts to binaries (if enabled)
 * [download-build](download-build) and [maven-central-sync](maven-central-sync): deploys to Maven central
-* [helm-index](helm-index): releases a helm chart on GitHub

 ## Usage